Oatbar - desktop bar for X11 and Wayland

 ...

-Each entry is groups variables under a different name
+Each entry is groups variables under a different name that

 represents a purpose of the data stream, in this case: workspace

-.
-Multiple entries with the same name
+and window_title.
+Multiple entries with the same name, but different

-field to represent further breakdown (e.g. names of
+instance field to represent further breakdown (e.g. names of

 network interfaces from a network plugin).